People who know Ted Swaldo weren’t surprised last year when the Gervasi Vineyard & Italian Bistro began expanding.

 “Ted liked the idea of having a seamless floor,” says Gingerich.
 “He wanted something that would take the heat, and that’s how we ended up with the metallic.”

-For the restaurant area, Swaldo opted for a black acid stain, and Gingerich says the idea there was to give it more of a warehouse look.
-That, too, was topped with the Sparta-Flex floor coating.
+For the restaurant area, Swaldo opted for a black acid stain.
+Gingerich says the idea there was to give it more of a warehouse look.
+That, too, received a topping of the Sparta-Flex floor coating.
 “It was also done during new construction, so the only problem we had was moisture being a little bit of an issue,” says Gingerich.
 “However, we had full access to everything.”

-The floors each took a little more than a week to complete, with most of that time spent applying the sealer.
+The floors each took a little more than a week to complete.
+Most of that time spent applying the sealer.
 In the production area, that also included a traction additive for safety.
-Deco-Crete’s Geiser says that’s a fairly accepted approach to coating floors where food is being prepared.
+Deco-Crete’s Geiser says that’s a fairly accepted approach to coating floors where you prepare food.

-One of the attributes of an epoxy floor is that it can be seamless, which winery owners may find attractive because it lessens their ongoing maintenance.
+One of the attributes of an epoxy floor is that you can make it seamless.
+Winery owners may find this attractive because it lessens their ongoing maintenance.
 “With tile you have grout joints where the bacteria can get in, but with this (type of flooring) there are no seams,” he says.
-With Deco-Crete’s Liquid Metals, “It’s poured on, it self-levels, and it’s easy to clean, which makes it excellent for food safety.”
+With Deco-Crete’s Liquid Metals, “You pour it on, it self-levels, and it’s easy to clean, which makes it excellent for food safety.”